How to Make Apple Cider Vinegar at Home Using Apple Cider

-Apple cider vinegar has a huge pile of health benefits that include weight-loss, stabilizing blood pressure, control of blood sugar levels, help for arthritis and joint pain, and relief of constipation and IBS.
-Those who benefit from apple cider vinegar incorporate apple cider vinegar into their diet 2 to 4 times a day.
+Apple cider vinegar has a huge pile of health benefits that include weight loss, stabilizing blood pressure, control of blood sugar levels, help for arthritis and joint pain, and relief of constipation and IBS.
+Those who benefit from apple cider vinegar incorporate it into their diet 2 to 4 times a day.
 That’s amounts to a large 32-ounce bottle every week at the cost of almost $10 per quart including shipping.
 If you use 3 tbsp of apple cider vinegar before each meal, you can save $10 per week or $520 per year, by making your own vinegar from waste apples, apple peelings, and cores, or homemade apple cider.
 And that’s just the savings on the vinegar.
 Imagine the savings on health care costs and pharmaceuticals.

 Most health food stores carry Braggs brand of apple cider vinegar, which is highly recommended because it is made from organic apples and contains the naturally occurring vinegar mother.

 Making Apple Cider Vinegar at home is frugal and self-sufficient

 If you have a bottle of Braggs Apple Cider Vinegar, you can make apple cider vinegar at home, and stop forever buying it at the store.
 When you make apple cider vinegar at home, you participate in self-sufficiency at its best.
 Making ACV at home is frugal as well as self-sufficient since one small bottle of Braggs Apple Cider Vinegar can give you ACV for life — just add apples.
 Do you have a wild apple tree in your neighbourhood that the fruit is just falling on the ground?
 Ask if you can pick it.
 Do you have an apple orchard in your community?
 Ask for their cull apples or cider apples.